Learning

 Step 4: Don't Underestimate Hazard Perception

 Hazard perception trips up a lot of learners.
-The clips are filmed from a driver's perspective, and you need to click as soon as you see a situation developing into a hazard — not when it's already obvious.
+You need to click as soon as you see a situation developing into a hazard — not when it's already obvious.

 Common hazard perception mistakes

-• Clicking too late — By the time you think "that looks dangerous", you've already missed the scoring window.
-The scoring window opens when the hazard begins to develop, not when it peaks.
+• Clicking too late — By the time you think 'that looks dangerous', you've already missed the scoring window.

-• Clicking too often — If the system detects a pattern of rapid clicking (trying to click constantly to guarantee a hit), it will score that clip as zero.
+• Clicking too often — If the system detects a pattern of rapid clicking, it will score that clip as zero.
 Click deliberately, not frantically.

 • Not watching the whole scene — Hazards don't always come from straight ahead.
 Check the edges, mirrors, and side roads in each clip.